hashicorp/terraform-provider-aws/website/docs/r/imagebuilder_image_recipe.html.markdown

 The following arguments are required:

 * `uninstall_after_build` - Whether to remove the Systems Manager Agent after the image has been built.
-Defaults to `false`.

 ## Attribute Reference